ioc-fang/ioc-fanger/README.md

 ### Via Command Line

-Once the package is installed, there will be two commands available in the command line:
+Once you install the package, there will be two commands available in the command line:

 - `fang`
 - `defang`